asanch25/StG-How-To/docs/source/wfoperation.rst

 Wf Operation
 ============

 This is a short guide on how to operate the St. George Wien filter (WF).
-Infor
+Information about what the WF is and what is does can be found here <generalinfo.rst>.

 Opening WF controls
 -------------------